Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 The Big Red Barn / Westminster, Vermont

 If you love a good bargain barn vintage shopping experience, don’t miss The Big Red Barn in Westminster, Vermont.
-Just off I-91 near Bellows Falls, this spot is packed to the rafters with thrifty antiques, vintage collectibles, and secondhand treasures.
-It’s not pristine or polished—but it’s exactly the kind of place where hidden gems are waiting to be found.
+Just off I-91 near Bellows Falls, this spot is packed to the rafters with thrifty antiques, vintage collectibles, clothing, and secondhand treasures.
+It’s not pristine or polished, but it’s exactly the kind of place where hidden gems are waiting to be found.

-Open seven days a week and located right on Route 5, The Big Red Barn is a must-stop for vintage lovers on a Southern Vermont foliage drive or weekend road trip.
+Open seven days a week and located right on Route 5, The Big Red Barn is a must-stop for pickers, junkers, and thrifters on a Southern Vermont foliage drive or weekend road trip.
 There’s no website or social media, so it’s truly an old-school treasure hunt.
 Bring cash, bring time, and get ready to dig.
-Learn more in this Best Barn Finds in a Big Red Barn on a Sunday Foliage Drive post.
+Learn more in this Barn Sale Southern Vermont: Junky, Funky & Full of Vintage Decor post.
 Get Directions

 How to Vintage Shop Online: Vintage Bowl with Price Tag